 A hemangioma (he-man-jee-O-muh), also known as an infantile hemangioma or hemangioma of infancy, is a bright red birthmark.
-It looks like a rubbery bump and is made up of extra blood vessels in the skin.
+It looks like a rubbery bump or flat red patch and is made up of extra blood vessels in the skin.
 The mark shows up at birth or in the first month of life.

-A hemangioma may be present at birth, but more often appears during the first several months of life.
-It starts as a flat red mark anywhere on the body, most often on the face, scalp, chest or back.
-Usually a child has only one mark.
-Some children may have more than one, particularly if they're part of a multiple birth.
+A hemangioma may be visible at birth, but it appears more often during the first month of life.
+It starts as a flat red mark on the body, most often on the face, scalp, chest or back.
+A child generally only has one mark, but some children may have more than one mark.

-During your child's first year, the red mark grows rapidly into a spongy, rubbery-looking bump that sticks out from the skin.
-The hemangioma then enters a rest phase and, eventually, it begins to slowly disappear.
+During your child's first year, the red mark may grow rapidly into a spongy, rubbery-looking bump that sticks out from the skin.
+The hemangioma then enters a rest phase.
+Then it will begin to slowly go away.

-Many hemangiomas disappear by age 5, and most are gone by age 10.
+Many hemangiomas go away by age 5, and most go away by age 10.
 The skin may be slightly discolored or raised after the hemangioma goes away.

 When to see a doctor

-Your child's doctor will monitor the hemangioma during routine checkups.
-Contact your child's doctor if the hemangioma bleeds, forms a sore or looks infected.
+Your child's health care provider will check the hemangioma during routine visits.
+Contact your child's health care provider if the hemangioma bleeds, forms a sore or looks infected.

 Seek medical care if the condition causes problems with an important bodily function, such as your child's vision, breathing, hearing or ability to go to the bathroom.

 A hemangioma is made up of extra blood vessels that group together into a dense clump.
 What causes the vessels to clump isn't known.

 Hemangiomas occur more often in babies who are female, white or born prematurely.
 Babies with a low birth weight also are more likely to have a hemangioma.

-Occasionally, a hemangioma can break down and develop a sore.
+At times, a hemangioma can break down and develop a sore.
 This can lead to pain, bleeding, scarring or infection.
-Depending on where the hemangioma is situated, it may interfere with your child's vision, breathing, hearing or ability to go to the bathroom.
+Depending on the hemangioma's location, it may cause problems with your child's vision, breathing, hearing or ability to go to the bathroom.
 But this is rare.

-A doctor can usually diagnose a hemangioma just by looking at it.
-Tests usually aren't needed.
+In most cases, a health care provider can diagnose a hemangioma by looking at it.
+Tests typically aren't needed.

-Treating hemangiomas usually isn't necessary because they go away on their own with time.
+Treating hemangiomas generally isn't necessary because they go away on their own with time.
 Some hemangiomas can affect important structures or are of cosmetic concern due to size or location.
-If a hemangioma causes problems, treatments include medications or laser surgery:
+If a hemangioma causes problems, treatments include:

-- Beta blocker drugs.
-In small, superficial hemangiomas, a gel containing the drug timolol may be applied to the affected skin.
-Some hemangiomas may go away if treated with an oral solution of propranolol.
-Treatment usually needs to be continued until about 1 year of age.
+- Beta blocker medicines.
+In small hemangiomas, you may need to apply a gel containing the medicine timolol to the affected skin.
+Some hemangiomas may go away if treated with propranolol, which is a liquid medicine taken by mouth.
+Treatment typically needs to continue until about 1 to 2 years of age.
 Side effects can include high blood sugar, low blood pressure and wheezing.

-- Corticosteroid medications.
-For children who don't respond to beta blocker treatments or can't use them, corticosteroids may be an option.
-They can be injected into the nodule or applied to the skin.
+- Corticosteroid medicines.
+If beta blocker treatments don't work for a child, corticosteroids may be an option.
+They can be given as a shot or applied to the skin.
 Side effects can include poor growth and thinning of the skin.

 - Laser surgery.
 Sometimes laser surgery can remove a small, thin hemangioma or treat sores on a hemangioma.

-If you're considering treatment for your child's hemangioma, weigh the pros and cons with your child's doctor.
-Consider that most infantile hemangiomas disappear on their own during childhood and that treatments have potential side effects.
+If you're considering treatment for your child's hemangioma, talk with your child's health care provider.
+Remember that most infantile hemangiomas go away on their own and treatments could have side effects.